LLebronC/M5-mcv/README.md

 ## Task summary
 ### Task (a): Run the provided code
+- Analyze the dataset.
+- Calculate the accuracy on train and test sets.
+- Evaluate different techniques in the configuration file:
+ -- Use different pre-processings.
+- Transfer learning to another dataset (BTS).

 ### Task (b): Train the network on a different dataset
+- Set-up a new experiment file to discriminate among pedestrians, vehicles, and cyclists on KITTI dataset.
+- VGG16 model.
+- Train from scratch or fine-tuning?

 ### Tasks (c) and (d): Implement a new network
+- InceptionV3 and Resnet are already implemented in Keras.
+Other models will be positively valued.
+- Integrate the new model into the framework.
+- Evaluate the new model on TT100K.
+- Compare fine-tuning vs. training from scratch.

 ### Task (e): Boost the performance of your network
+- meta-parameters tuning
+- data augmentation

 ## Tests Realized